Michaelhamav/Business-Card-/README.md

 # Business Card

-Creating a business card with html and styling with css. added bio and job description
+Creating a business card with html and styling with css. added bio and job description.